abdul-ameer/Wafer_Sensors_Fault/README.md

 - Download the file and Place it into **" Training_Batch_Files/ ".** folder.

 ## :desktop_computer:	Installation Setup
-1.Clone or download the repo.
+1.Clone or download the repo.<br>
-2.Open command prompt in the downloaded folder.
+2.Open command prompt in the downloaded folder.<br>
 3.Create a virtual environment

 ```bash